tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - co-inhibitory receptors expressed in exhausted T cells
  - IFNγ-producing CD4<sup>+</sup> T cells (Th1) and IL-17-producing CD4<sup>+</sup> T cells (Th17 cells, differentiated by TGFβ and IL-6, expanded/maintained by IL-1/IL-23) implicated in autoimmunity, but not all Th17 cells are pathogenic (Th17 cells differentiated by TGF-β1 and IL-6 produce IL-17/10 and don't mediate inflammation, IL-23 differentiated Th17 cells are "pathogenic" and drive inflammation in autoimmunity and are similar to exhausted T cells)
  - **TH1 and TH17 are non-mutually exclusive cell fates: INFγ and IL-17 double positive cells reveal Th17 plasticity to IFNγ<sup>+</sup> Th1-like phenotype**
- - co-inhibitory receptors on T cells dampen T-cell effector function (enhancing tumor progression but also preventing autoimmunity by reducing local/systemic inflammation, maintaining tissue tolerance)
+ - co-inhibitory receptors on T cells dampen T cell effector function (enhancing tumor progression but also preventing autoimmunity by reducing local/systemic inflammation, maintaining tissue tolerance)
  - IL-17A blocking antibodies used to treat some autoimmune diseases, drugs targeting proinflammatory TNFα also approved to treat some autoimmune diseases, but these aren't efficacious for all patients or all autoimmune diseases (there's a need for treatments affecting common critical points across diverse autoimmune diseases, **for example promoting T cell exhaustion by regulating the expression or function of checkpoint molecules**)
  - deletion of CTLA-4 in adult T cells leads to upregulation of inhibitory molecules (IL-10, LAG-3, PD-1)
  - in addition to the full length form of CTLA-4 (flCTLA-4, the transmembrane receptor), a soluble form exists (sCTLA-4) that lacks the transmembrane domain (exon 3) and is associated with T1D; there's also a splice variant of CTLA-4 that is ligand-independent (liCTLA-4, lacks B7-1/2 binding domain) and inhibits T cell proliferation and cytokine secretion, **not sure why this ligand-independent CTLA-4 inhibits T cells**